-Compared female hybrid to hybrid entrepreneurs, male entrepreneurs' possibility to wind up the business is relatively high.
+Compared to female hybrid entrepreneurs, male hybrid entrepreneurs' possibility to wind up the business is relatively high.
 Further, it is highly disappointing to observe that young hybrid entrepreneurs' (age below 35 years, 55.2%) business wind up intention is significantly high.
 Wind up the decision of individuals who obtained bachelor degrees is comparatively high.
-It seems that full-time employees are struggling to continue their business; might be due to the constrain in time.
+It seems that fulltime employees are struggling to continue their business; might be due to the constrain in time.
 Moreover, it is worth to notice that 69 per cent of business wind uppers represented the individuals who stated that they engaged in hybrid entrepreneurship to start their own business.
 Concerning the availability of resources, skilledfull persons (82.8%) and the person received family support (58.6%) are more intended to leave from hybrid entrepreneurship.